 Anza publishes new releases of Agave at https://github.com/anza-xyz/agave/releases.
 However, they don't publish pre-built binaries for Apple Silicon running virtualized hosts, which is not an uncommon setup for developer workstations.

-To accomodate these developers and operators, we pre-compile binaries for Apple Silicon and store them in an accessible place so Docker and Ansible can use them in their Localnet.
+To accomodate these developers and operators, we pre-compile binaries for Ubuntu on Apple Silicon ARM architecture and store them in an accessible place so Docker and Ansible can use them in their Localnet.

 Storage Setup